Home iGaming Where is Online Gambling Legal in the US? Full List of States 2025

 Pennsylvania joined the online gambling scene in 2017 after the Pennsylvania Gaming Expansion Act was signed into law and legally regulated online casinos, poker, sports betting, and lotteries.
 The official launch of the activities took place in 2019.
 It brought it very quickly among the country’s largest gaming markets, considering the huge population and multiple options available.

-Major operators like BetMGM, DraftKings, and FanDuel are very present in the state, offering various games and sports betting options.
+Major operators like BetMGM, DraftKings, and FanDuel operate several online casinos in Pennsylvania under a heavily regulated framework, offering various games and sports betting options.
 The high licensing fees and steep tax rates—54% on slots and 16% on poker and table games—have translated into tens of millions of dollars in revenue to benefit local public services.

 Pennsylvania’s regulatory framework has a system that will provide a safe environment to maintain high compliance standards in terms of consumer protection for all players.